yashu1wwww/500-Auto-Youtube-Comments-Using-Localhost/README.md

 chrome.exe --remote-debugging-port=9222 --user-data-dir="C:\Users\Hp\Desktop\Bots\Chromedriver\Localhost"

-then new terminal in that folder and enter h.py
+# then open  new terminal in that folder and enter h.py

 Then, open the command prompt in that folder and paste the following two lines one at a time and press enter.
 (The code below assumes that you have watched the video and have set up the correct Chrome and localhost path.)